konynenbelt/nextrip-extension/README.md

 4. Navigate to `chrome://extensions/` and turn on developer mode.
 5. Click "Load Unpacked" and point it to the `dist` directory.

+## Built With
+* React - frontend library
+* Bootstrap - so I don't have to do CSS
+* Webpack - module bundler
+* npm - dependency management
+* Google Chrome and it's neat APIs for building extensions

 ## Some neat stuff and things I learned

 ### On Chrome/React and Webpack